fujaba/fulibFx/README.md

 When displaying this controller, the framework will automatically load the corresponding FXML file and set it as the view.

+This method is only viable for displaying main controllers as sub controllers have to be a JavaFX element.
+Therefore, it is recommended to use one of the following methods.

 ### ☁ Using JavaFX elements to define the view

 If the controller class extends from a JavaFX Parent (or any class extending from Parent), the view will be set to the element the controller represents.
 You can use this to create simple views without the need for an FXML file.
-More complex views should either use the FXML method or combine both methods.
+More complex views should not be created this way.
+Instead, you should use the `fx:root` tag (see below).

 ```java